vjik/yii-validator-scenarios/README.md

 ## General usage

-The scenarios concept implement via the rule `On` and a validation context parameter.
+The scenario feature implement via the rule `On` and a validation context parameter.

 Configure rules: